-Tinnitus is often described as a ‘ringing in the ears’, but what people with this condition hear is extremely variable.
+Tinnitus is often described as a ‘ringing in the ears’, but what people with this condition hear is highly variable.
 Some people hear hissing, whooshing, roaring, whistling or clicking.
 It can be intermittent or constant, single or multiple tones or more noise-like.
-Probably the most common description for noise-induced tinnitus is a high pitched tone or noise.
+The most common description of noise-induced tinnitus is a high pitched tone or noise.

-The volume or loudness varies between individuals and can range from very quiet to disturbingly loud.
-Although some people say that it comes and goes or as a tone that changes pitch throughout the day, for most it is a steady, unchanging noise that is present during every waking minute.
+The volume or loudness of the sounds heard varies between individuals and can range from very quiet to disturbingly loud.
+Although some people say that it comes and goes or as a tone that changes pitch throughout the day, for most, it is a steady, unchanging noise that is present during every waking minute.

-About 1 in 3 people in Australia will suffer from tinnitus at some point in their life, and about 1 in 6 have constant tinnitus symptom
+Approximately 1 in 3 people in Australia will suffer from tinnitus at some point in their life, and about 1 in 6 have constant tinnitus symptoms.

-About 90 percent of cases of tinnitus occur with an underlying hearing loss.
-The World Health Organisation (WHO) now lists tinnitus as a distinct disorder and states that noise exposure is a major cause of permanent hearing loss around the world.
+About 90 per cent of cases of tinnitus occur with an underlying hearing loss.
+The World Health Organisation (WHO) now lists tinnitus as a distinct disorder and states that noise exposure is a significant cause of permanent hearing loss worldwide.
 Recent research confirms that it is the second most common form of hearing loss after age-related hearing loss.
-Prevalence increases with age but experiences of it are very common in all age groups, especially following exposure to loud noise.
+Prevalence increases with age, but experiences of it are prevalent in all age groups, especially following exposure to loud noise.

-About half of those who live with tinnitus find it moderately or severely distressing.
+Close to half of those who live with tinnitus find it moderately or severely distressing.
 You may suffer debilitating symptoms such as anxiety, depression or sleep disturbances.
 It can be confusing and even frightening when it occurs for the first time, but it is rarely a symptom of a serious disorder.
-If it lasts for longer than a week, or if it is affecting your concentration, sleep or anxiety levels, book an appointment with your GP or with your local Amplifon audiologist or audiometrist.
+If it lasts for longer than a week or affects your concentration, sleep or anxiety levels, book an appointment with your GP or with your local Amplifon audiologist or audiometrist.

 Hearing aids can help manage tinnitus as they assist in overcoming any underlying hearing loss.
-By reducing the amount of attention your brain is paying to the tinnitus, in most cases hearing aids can give you some relief.
+By reducing the amount of attention your brain is paying to the ringing in your ears, in most cases, hearing aids can provide some tinnitus relief.